fbef0102/Game-Private_Plugin/Plugin_插件/Boomer_Boomer/l4d_Nauseating_boomer/readme.md

 		// Enables Explode FlashBang ability: Flashbang effect when the boomer explodes. l4d_Nauseating_boomer_flashbang_enable "1"

-		// Enables Flatulence ability: The Boomer will on occasion expel a bile gas that causes damage to anyone standing inside the cloud.
-(Def 1) l4d_Nauseating_boomer_flatulence_enable "1"
+		// Enables Flatulence ability: The Boomer will on occasion expel a bile gas that causes damage to anyone standing inside the cloud. l4d_Nauseating_boomer_flatulence_enable "1"

 		// Chance that survivors affected by the Flatulence cloud will be biled.
-(20 = 20%) (Def 20) l4d_Nauseating_boomer_flatulence_chance "10"
+(20 = 20%) l4d_Nauseating_boomer_flatulence_chance "10"

-		// Amount of damage caused to Survivors standing in a Flatulence cloud.
-(Def 4) l4d_Nauseating_boomer_flatulence_damage "4"
+		// Amount of damage caused to Survivors standing in a Flatulence cloud. l4d_Nauseating_boomer_flatulence_damage "4"

-		// Period of time the Flatulence cloud persists.
-(Def 10.0) l4d_Nauseating_boomer_flatulence_life "13.0"
+		// Period of time the Flatulence cloud persists. l4d_Nauseating_boomer_flatulence_life "13.0"

-		// Frequency that survivors standing in the Flatulence cloud will cause damage.
-(Def 2.0) l4d_Nauseating_boomer_flatulence_period "2.0"
+		// Frequency that survivors standing in the Flatulence cloud will cause damage. l4d_Nauseating_boomer_flatulence_period "2.0"

 		// If 1, Enable the Flatulence cloud Shake l4d_Nauseating_boomer_flatulence_shake "1"

-		// Area size of the Flatulence cloud.
-(Def 100.0) l4d_Nauseating_boomer_flatulence_size "100.0"
+		// Area size of the Flatulence cloud. l4d_Nauseating_boomer_flatulence_size "100.0"

-		// Time interval the Boomer expel a bile gas again.
-(Def 60.0) l4d_Nauseating_boomer_flatulence_time "25.0"
+		// Time interval the Boomer expel a bile gas again. l4d_Nauseating_boomer_flatulence_time "25.0"

 		// How long is the HUD hidden for after vomit